Diamond Sunrise

 Members retain full copyright to all original works they create, including rituals, teachings, written texts, and ceremonial materials.
 By submitting original work for advancement review or contributing it to the order's curriculum, the member grants Diamond Sunrise a perpetual, non-exclusive, non-transferable license to use, reproduce, and distribute that work within the order for educational and ceremonial purposes.
 This license survives the member's departure or removal.

 Diamond Sunrise's proprietary materials (curriculum, hypersigil, Boto vocabulary, ritual forms, and constitutional documents) remain the intellectual property of the order.
-Members may not reproduce or distribute proprietary materials outside the order without written authorization from the Council of Guides.
+Members may not reproduce or distribute proprietary materials outside the order without written authorization from the Inner Council.

 Section 2: Digital Operations and Security